Online Comments Lead To Internet Defamation Debacle

 Online comments and missing public funds are the two ingredients of an Internet defamation stew brewing in Kootenai County, Idaho.
 The former chairwoman of the county’s GOP, Tina Jacobson, filed a libel claim against Linda Cook, who allegedly posted anonymous comments on “Huckleberries Online” – a blog associated with The Spokesman-Review.

-Unlike many other Internet defamation lawsuits, Jacobson, the plaintiff, didn’t include the blog’s administrator, Dave Oliveria, or the newspaper, on the defendant’s list.
+Unlike a lot of other Internet defamation lawsuits, Jacobson, the plaintiff, didn’t include the blog’s administrator, Dave Oliveria, or the newspaper, on the defendant’s list.

 The Allegedly Defamatory Comments In Question

 This Internet defamation lawsuit centers around two comments posted on the Spokesman-Review’s website.
 They read:

 “Is that the missing $10,000 from Kootenai County Central Committee funds actually stuffed inside Tina’s blouse???
 Let’s not try to find out.”

 “A whole boat load of money is missing and Tina won’t let anyone see the books.
 Doesn’t she make her living as a bookkeeper?
 Did you just see where Idaho is high on the list for embezzlement?
 Not that any of that is related or anything…”